-The IESO-M records accounts receivable amounts due to and from market participants, accounts payable and debt at amortized cost.
+The IESO-M records accounts receivable amounts due to and from market participants, rebates due from the IESO, accounts payable, rebates due to market participants, and debt at amortized cost.

 d) Foreign exchange

 Transactions denominated in foreign currencies are converted into Canadian dollars at the rate of exchange prevailing on the date of the transaction.
 Subsequently, monetary assets and liabilities on the statement of financial position denominated in foreign currency are converted to Canadian dollars at the rate of exchange as of the date of the financial statements with the foreign exchange gain or loss recognized in the statement of operations.